Terror financing: Two JuD leaders jailed for over 14 years each

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-LAHORE: An anti-terrorism court Monday handed down fourteen-and-a-half year jail each to Jammat-ud-Dawa leaders Zafar Iqbal and Yahyha Muahid in two cases of terror financing.
+LAHORE: An anti-terrorism court Monday handed down fourteen-and-a-half year jail each to Jamaat-ud-Dawa leaders Zafar Iqbal and Yahya Mujahid in two cases of terror financing.

 The court also awarded six-month jail to accused Hafiz Abdul Rehman Makki in the case.
 Judge Arshad Hussain Bhutta announced the verdict in FIRs 23 and 41 of 2019 under different provisions of the Anti-Terrorism Act 1997, registered by the Sargodha CTD.
 The three convicts were present in the court when the judge announced the verdict.
 Earlier, the ATC Lahore had sentenced Zafar Iqbal to 26-year imprisonment in three cases.